 Research has shown that some stories are best kept a secret, but with love and secrets, it should never come at the cost of honesty.

-1. All statistics from EliteSingles’ Love and Secrets survey.
+1. All statistics about men are from EliteSingles’ Love and Secrets survey.
 2017.
 Sample size: 2472 EliteSingles members.

 *Responses may be edited in length for purposes of the article